isomerpages/moe-tkps/_useful-information/Students/Code of Conduct.md

 *   hair must not cover the ears or touch the collar, with short sideburns and a short fringe.
 *   must be neat in appearance, clean shaven and no facial hair is allowed.

-*   Female students:
+*   Female students:&nbsp;

 *   hair must be neat and tidy with a short fringe; long fringe (over the eyebrows) should be secured with a dark green / black clip or hairband
-*   long hair must be tied neatly with a dark green / black ribbon or band.
+*   long hair must be tied neatly with a dark green / black ribbon or band.&nbsp;

 *   Dyeing or highlighting of hair is strictly not allowed.
 *   Nails must be kept short and without nail polish.